 In other words, this algorithm has a provable descent property.
 However, the "minimization" step in this algorithm is slightly misnamed, since parts 1 through 3 do not result in a global minimization of the majorizing function.
-Instead, as verified in the Appendix, part 2 minimizes only as a function of f, while holding μ fixed at μ^t .
-Then part 3 minimizes as a function of μ , while holding f fixed at f^{t+1} .
-Thus, each of these parts results in a lowering of the value of the majorizing function, which in turn guarantees a decrease in $\ell_h(\theta)$.
-It is a small drawback that the maximization of Equation (4.5) must be accomplished numerically, but since this is merely a one-dimensional maximization for each j, it can easily be accomplished as long as the integral in Equation (4.5) is inexpensive to calculate for a given μ .
+Instead, as verified in the Appendix, part 2 minimizes only as a function of f, while holding $\mu$ fixed at $\mu^t$ .
+Then part 3 minimizes as a function of $\mu$ , while holding f fixed at $f^{t+1}$ .
+Thus, each of these parts results in a lowering of the value of the majorizing function, which in turn guarantees a decrease in $\ell_h(\theta)$ .
+It is a small drawback that the maximization of Equation (4.5) must be accomplished numerically, but since this is merely a one-dimensional maximization for each f, it can easily be accomplished as long as the integral in Equation (4.5) is inexpensive to calculate for a given f.
+In practice, there is a tradeoff to be made here between accuracy of the integral and speed of implementing the algorithm.

 Although we do not implement this variant in the code we test in Section (5), one could modify the algorithm by alternating between iterations that implement only parts 1 and 2 and iterations that implement only parts 1 and 3 of the maximization step.
-Because this idea holds part of the parameter vector fixed at each iteration and optimizes only with respect to the rest of the parameters, it produces something that might be called an MCM (majorization-conditional maximization) algorithm, analogous to the ECM (expectation conditional maximization) algorithm of Meng and Rubin [31].
+Because this idea holds part of the parameter vector fixed at each iteration and optimizes only with respect to the rest of the parameters, it produces something that might be called an MCM (majorization-conditional maximization) algorithm, analogous to the ECM (expectation conditional maximization) algorithm of Meng and Rubin [33].